SciEcon/BlockchainCooperation/README.md

-# blockchaincooperation
-On Blockchain We Cooperate: An Evolutionary Game Approach
+# On Blockchain We Cooperate: An Evolutionary Game Approach